MakeSchool/MOB/reviews/MOB1.3_012021.md

 #### CHANGES

-- [ ] Add more active learning to the first portion of the class (everything before the first Leaky Starship intro).
-I'd suggest adding code sinppets and then having them guess what the expected output or issue would be
+- [X] Add more active learning to the first portion of the class (everything before the first Leaky Starship intro).
+I'd suggest adding code snippets and then having them guess what the expected output or issue would be
-- [ ] Give them some small replits or similar for practice with `deinit` and reference types prior to Leaky Starship
+- [X] Give them some small replits or similar for practice with `deinit` and reference types prior to Leaky Starship

 ---